Bellagio Las Vegas Layout: The Y-Shape, the Main and Spa Towers, and the Conservatory

 To Cosmopolitan: Walk south from the main property.
 There's a covered walkway connecting the two resorts—exit Bellagio toward the parking garage on the south side and follow signs.
 About 5 minutes.

-To Paris / Bally's: Cross the Strip at the Flamingo Road intersection (pedestrian bridges).
+To Paris Las Vegas / Horseshoe Las Vegas: Cross the Strip at the Flamingo Road intersection (pedestrian bridges).
 Paris is directly across Las Vegas Boulevard from Bellagio.
 About 10 minutes including the bridge crossing.

 To MGM Grand: Take the Aria Express tram to Aria, then continue on the tram to Park MGM, then use the Park MGM connection or walk to MGM Grand.
 Or walk the Strip—about 15-20 minutes south.